flipz357/weisfeiler-leman-amr-metrics/README.md

 - `w2v_uri <string>`: use different word embeddings (FastText, word2vec, etc.).
 Current default: `glove-wiki-gigaword-100`.
 - `-k <int>`: Use an int to specify the maximum contextualization level.
 E.g., If k=5, a node will receive info from nbs that are up to 5 hops away.
 - `-stability_level <int>`: Consider two graphs with a few random parameters.
-We calculate the expected node distance matrix by sampling parameters `<int>' times.
-This increases stability of results but also increases tuntime.
+We calculate the expected node distance matrix by sampling parameters `<int>` times.
+This increases stability of results but also increases runtime.
 A good trade-off may be 10 or 20.
 - `-communication_direction <string>`: There are three options.
 Consider (x, :arg0, y), where :arg0 is directed.
 Option `fromin' means y receives from x.
 Option `fromout' means that x receives from y. `both' (default value) means `fromin` *and* `fromout`.
 - `--edge_to_node_transform`: This flag transforms the edge-labeled AMR graph into an (equivalent) graph with unlabeled edges.
 E.g., (1, arg1, 2), (1, arg2, 3) --> (1, 4), (1, 5), (4, 2), (5, 3), where 4 has label arg1 and 5 has label arg2.